 - NIASPAN raises HDL (“good”) cholesterol and lowers LDL (“bad”) cholesterol and triglycerides in people with abnormal cholesterol levels.

 - NIASPAN is also used to lower the risk of heart attack in people who have had a heart attack and have high cholesterol.

 - In people with coronary artery disease and high cholesterol levels, NIASPAN, when used with a bile acid-binding resin (another cholesterol medicine), can slow down or lessen the buildup of plaque (fatty deposits) in your arteries.

-In people with heart problems and well-controlled cholesterol, taking NIASPAN with another cholesterol-lowering medicine (simvastatin) has not been shown to reduce heart attacks or strokes more than taking simvastatin alone.
+Taking NIASPAN with another cholesterol-lowering medicine (simvastatin) does not reduce heart attacks or strokes more than taking simvastatin alone.

 IMPORTANT SAFETY INFORMATION for NIASPAN

 - NIASPAN is not for people with liver problems, stomach ulcers, serious bleeding problems, or those allergic to any product ingredient.

 - Severe liver damage has occurred when switching to a long-acting niacin (NIASPAN) from immediate-release niacin.
 Do not switch between forms of niacin without talking to your healthcare provider.

 - Tell your healthcare provider about any unexplained muscle pain, tenderness, or weakness, as this could be a sign of a serious side effect.
 This risk increases when NIASPAN is taken, particularly in the elderly, diabetics, and those with kidney or thyroid problems.